 Microsoft touts security high points of 'Low-Rights IE'

 The bad guys will have a much tougher time cracking the version of Internet Explorer planned for Longhorn, Rob Franco, Microsoft's lead program manager for IE security, said on the Internet Explorer Weblog.
+Franco said "Low-Rights IE" is "one of several new features that we're working on to help keep users safe.
+It is a defense-in-depth feature, meant to back up and support the many other security features."

 While new security features will be baked into the upcoming release of IE7 for Windows XP SP2, he said Low-Rights IE will only be available in Longhorn "because it's based on the new Longhorn security features that make running without administrator privileges an easy option for users...
 When users run programs with limited user privileges, they are safer from attack than when they run with administrator privileges because Windows can restrict the malicious code from taking damaging actions."